 Leicester has received accreditations from Coeliac UK for their gluten free kitchen as well as from Stonewall Diversity Champions program to support LGB members of the campus community.
 The annual pride parade ends at campus!

-The UK has laws protecting LGBT people from discrimination and is a marriage equality country.
-LGBT students can join the LGBTQ association.
+The UK has laws protecting LGBTQIA2S+ people from discrimination and is a marriage equality country.
+Here are some supports for LGBTQIA2S+ students on campus.

 Leicester has an accessibility office for students with disabilities.